 - Guide 1: How to Remove HeadlineAlley from Windows.

-- Guide 2: Get rid of HeadlineAlley from Mac OS X.
+- Guide 2: Get rid of HeadlineAlley on Mac OS X.

-- Guide 3: Remove HeadlineAlley from Google Chrome.
+- Guide 3: Remove HeadlineAlley in Google Chrome.

 - Guide 4: Erase HeadlineAlley from Mozilla Firefox.